dimkk/generator-gulp-angular-sp/README.md

-# generator-gulp-angular-sp 0.1.1
+# generator-gulp-angular-sp 0.1.2

-Offers you a Yeoman generator to initiate a sharepoint application with Angular powered by GulpJS.
+Offers you a Yeoman generator to initiate a sharePoint application with Angular powered by GulpJS.

 ## Usage